 Boston

 This programme run by Boston United Community Foundation helps to engage adults who are experiencing mental health issues through using the positive power of sport.
+Sessions take place on Tuesdays and Fridays at the Jakeman Community Stadium.

 Mind have some helpful advice for getting started and utilising activity to support your mental health.